gbadev-org/tonc/README.md

 pandoc --from=html --to=markdown-fenced_divs-bracketed_spans-escaped_line_breaks-smart --wrap=none -o intro.md intro-old.htm
 ```

-Then, add metadata and replace the table of contents with a `[TOC]` marker:
+Then, add metadata and replace the table of contents with a `<!-- toc -->` marker:

 ```md
 Title: Introduction to Tonc